Webpage created: November 02, 2017

-Messrs Willoughby (Plymouth) Ltd, iron founders and marine engineers, was located at the Great Western Docks and in Rendle Street, Plymouth, before and for a few years after the Second World War.
+The Plymouth business house of Messrs Willoughby (Plymouth) Ltd, iron founders and marine engineers, was located at the Plymouth Great Western Docks and in Rendle Street, Plymouth, before and for a few years after the Second World War.

-It was around this time that they purchased the extensive building shed of Messrs Watson and Fox at the Great Western (Millbay) Docks.
+It was around this time that they purchased the extensive building shed of Messrs Watson and Fox at the Plymouth Great Western Docks, which came with the Graving Dock or Dry Dock.
 Until then they had cast the steel parts of boats at the works and move them to Richmond Walk at Devonport for piecing them together.
 This was not very convenient.
-From 1891 onwards they were able to construct steel ships in the Docks.
-It was using this method that they built vessels for the Royal Mail Steamship Company; the Suez Canal Company; the Hythe Ferry across Southampton Water; Messrs Beckett, Hill & Company, of Liverpool; floating bridges for the Torpoint Ferry; another one for Saltash Corporation to be used on the Saltash Ferry; and the Tamar steamers "Princess Royal", "Albert" and "Prince", owned by the Saltash Steamboat Company.
-From 1891 onwards the construction work was transferred to the Great Western Docks.
+From 1891 onwards they were able to construct steel ships in the former Graving Dock.

-That Company was dissolved in 1915 and a new one, Messrs Willoughby's (Plymouth) Ltd was set up.
+That Company was dissolved on January 8th 1915 and a new one, Messrs Willoughby (Plymouth) Ltd was set up.